Police searching for man who robbed Haverhill store at knifepoint

 HAVERHILL, MASS.
-(WHDH) - Police are searching for a man who robbed a Haverhill convenience store at knifepoint Wednesday morning, officials said.
+(WHDH) - Police are searching for a man who they say robbed a Haverhill convenience store at knifepoint Wednesday morning.

-Officers responding to the Red Hen Pantry on River Street spoke with clerk Jagruti Patel, who told them the suspect, who was armed with a knife, sprawled out on the counter and grabbed hundreds of dollars in cash before fleeing the scene.
+Officers responding to the Red Hen Pantry on River Street around 10 p.m. spoke with clerk Jagruti Patel, who told them the armed suspect sprawled out on the counter and grabbed hundreds of dollars in cash before fleeing the scene.

 “He was trying to act like a normal customer,” Patel said, recalling how the man paid for a scratch ticket and made his move after asking her to get him some candy.